nekoemperor/tflite-android-app/README.md

 # tflite-android-app
 Modified TFLite Android App for Thesis's purposes at my campus HTW Berlin

-DISCLAIMER: This repository is very similar to the repository: [tensorflow-yolov4-tflite/android](https://github.com/theAIGuysCode/tensorflow-yolov4-tflite/tree/master/android).
+DISCLAIMER: This repository is very similar to the repository TheAIGuysCode: [tensorflow-yolov4-tflite/android](https://github.com/theAIGuysCode/tensorflow-yolov4-tflite/tree/master/android).
 I created this repository to add a new feature to be implemented with my custom YOLOv4-tiny model, and they may worsen the overal speed of the application and make it not optimized in respect to time complexity.

 The classes of the custom model are: Human Hand, Human Head and Box.
 The model name is yolov4-tiny3l-416-opt.tflite on app\src\main\assets folder.